-The Academic Board, comprised of certain faculty members, reviews the progress of each student, determines eligibility of students for graduation and recommends action to the Dean of Academics as appropriate.
+An academic board, composed of faculty members, reviews the progress of each student, determines eligibility of students for graduation and recommends action to the Dean of Academics as appropriate.
 A student's progress is reviewed with respect to:

 - 1. Completion of required subjects in proper sequence. - 2.
 Grades and honor points average obtained.